DKSadx/Music-shop/README.md

 #### To do:

-status codes, error handling, smaller screens design, logo, add more products
+error handling, logo, add more products

 #### Video: